dbgrande/GrandeModular/README.md

 **Polyphonic hard clipper and visual clip monitor.**

 Provides two separate polyphonic clippers with displays, which clip to ±5V by default.
 The clipping voltage is adjustable by knob (up to ±10V), or polyphonic input voltages (up to ±20V).

-In addition, this module also filters out infinities and NaNs.
-Positive infinities get clipped to +Vclip and negative infinities get clipped to –Vclip, while NaNs get filtered to 0V.

 The display shows active channels in blue, while any currently clipping channels are shown in red.
 To use this just as a clip monitor, just attach the inputs and don't pass through this module.